FredericHeem/starhackit/deploy/ansible/README.md

 * Nginx - used as reverse proxy, https, DDOS protection etc ...
 * Nodejs
+* Redis
+* Certbot to generate and renew ssl certificate
 * The node api backend
 * The frontend